apache/apisix-dashboard/docs/en/latest/deploy-with-docker.md

 # limitations under the License.
 #
 -->

----

-id: deploy-with-docker
-title: Deploy with Docker

----

-# Building and Launching with Docker

 **NOTE:** We support Docker Image, please visit [DockerHub](https://hub.docker.com/r/apache/apisix-dashboard) for more information.
 The following steps are for building Docker Image manually.